broadinstitute/StrainGE/docs/create-database.md

 `-d` and `-C 0.99`.
-Afterwards, we cluster similar genomes based on the *Jaccard* similarity between k-mersets: if the Jaccard similarity between two k-mer sets is higher than 0.90 (`-c 0.90`), those two genomes will be clustered together.
-For each cluster we pick one representative genome: the genome with the smallest mean distance to the other cluster members.
+Afterwards, we cluster similar genomes based on the *Jaccard* similarity between k-mersets: if the Jaccard similarity between two k-mer sets is higher than 0.90 (`-c 0.90`), those two genomes will be clustered together (approximate ANI: ~99.8%).
+For each cluster we pick one representative
+genome: the genome with the smallest mean distance to the other cluster members.
 Each genome to keep is written to `references_to_keep.txt`.
 With the option `--clusters-out` we specify another file where we write the clustering results.
 Each line in this file specifies a cluster along with its entries, separated by a tab.
 The genomes in the first column represent the cluster representatives.
 This option is optional, but can be useful for debugging purposes.

 ### 4. Create pan-genome k-mer database